AlpacaTravel/graphql-docs/topics/graphql/Attributes/README.md

 - `attrs` Selects attributes via a series of attribute inputs
 - `attr` Selects an attribute with the supplied ID and locale value
-- `attrsById` Returning all matching attributes regardless of locale
 - `attrValue` Returning the value without the wrapper
-- `allAttrs` Returning all the attributes for the resource

 ### Updating Attributes